tmackenzie/impact/content/adrs/001-definition-of-done.md

 ## Context

-DoD for a team responsible for a web application.
+DoD for features and bug fixes.

 ## Decision